 To apply to the Critical Theory Emphasis, please click here to complete the Application Form.

 HUMAN 260ABC: The Critical Theory Workshop is conceived as a reading group, and developed with the input of all participants, where significant texts are discussed and analyzed in class, with no term papers or letter grades (except for an S or a U).
-Students will receive 4 units of credit for this course only in the last (that is, the Spring Quarter).
+The Critical Theory Workshop runs each quarter of the school year (Fall, Winter, and Spring) - students are required to enroll in all three quarters for official credit.
+Students will receive 4 units of credit for this course by the end of Spring quarter.
 For the first two quarters, the course will be zero units and will receive an IP grade.

 Participation in two mini-seminars (6-8 hours) offered by visiting scholars (and sponsored by the Core Committee) on the visiting scholars' ongoing research.